DipakSirsath312/C-Sharp-Basic-Codes/README.md

 # C-Sharp-Basic-Codes
-This repository content all Basic code of C# programming language
+This repository content all Basic code of C# programming language by Dipak Sirsath